BBNC Announces Intent to Purchase Katmailand, Inc.

 Bristol Bay Native Corporation

-111 W. 16th Avenue, Suite 400
+111 West 16th Avenue, Suite 400

 Anchorage, AK 99501

-Burmeister wins the Bristol Bay Native Corporation Fish First Award
+Mitch Seavey wins the BBNC Fish First Award

 - Published on Saturday, March 12 2016 08:26

 Bristol Bay is home to the world's largest wild sockeye salmon fishery.
 BBNC has endorsed a Fish First policy for land and resource management in Bristol Bay.
 In all land management and resource development decisions, adequate protections for fish and fish habitat will always be a priority.